ololadeoniku/Complaints_Analysis_ICC/README.md

 # Complaints_Analysis_ICC
- complaints analysis for financial products filed to the governments
+ Analysis for financial products complaints reported to the government